Gaff/pgp.help/docs/introdoc.md

 The `default-src 'none'` means "don't load anything from anywhere", followed by some exceptions: `script-src 'self'; style-src 'self'; font-src 'self'; img-src 'self'` which allows this site to load up some scripts, styles, fonts, and images - but *only* from the place where this website was fetched from in the first place.

 If this website attempts to load data from anywhere else, or make any data connections then your browser will prevent this.
-It might be possible to use [cunning tricks]("http://scarybeastsecurity.blogspot.co.uk/2009/12/generic-cross-browser-cross-domain.html") to leak data back to the pgp.help themselves.
+It would be theoretically possible to use [tricks]("http://scarybeastsecurity.blogspot.co.uk/2009/12/generic-cross-browser-cross-domain.html") to leak data back to the pgp.help itself - but since this is hosted by github pages, which only alows for static content, it wouldn't be possible to record the data.
+You can monitor the connections made by pgp.help to ensure that it isn't attempting to steal data this way.
 If you are concerned then I suggest you use a local copy of this website to prevent this.
 See below.

 ### Could pgp.help be hacked?